Rethinking emergency from a legal historical perspective: contexts, actors, practices, 1914-2020

 Rule of law and human rights are under pressure worldwide.
 The political and legal landscape is dramatically changing, with situations of crisis becoming a recurrent presence in the life of our polities.

-Emergence of Crisis
+Emergence of Emergency Legislation

 We thus witness a resurgence of emergency legislation and measures that states employ to tackle the nefarious effects caused by numerous disruptions: